 My approach to photography as an art is partly personal.
 I have my own take on things, that is not so much controversial as sideways to what most others stress.
 As such, I use my own photography for most of the examples.
 My goal is not to provide a broad and balanced survey of art photography, but rather to point to some artistic concerns that I believe are interesting and helpful for thinking in a fundamental way about where photography fits in as an art in this modern digital age.

-For these three separate tracks -- the underlying physics, the overlaying art, and the actual practice of being a photographer -- I treat each as valuable and interesting in and of itself and as needing no further justification.
+For these three separate tracks-—the physics, the art, and the actual practice of being a photographer-—I treat each as valuable and interesting in and of itself and as needing no further justification.
 But I also hope that I show how each can serve as a point of departure for a deeper and more practical understanding of the others.